Response of fluorescent molecular rotors in ternary macromolecular mixtures

 Absorption and emission spectra of FMR-PEG solutions were acquired respectively using a UV-visible spectrophotometer (Agilent Technologies) and a fluorescence spectrophotometer (Cary Eclipse, Agilent Technologies).

-Fluorescent lifetimes were measured using a frequency-domain FLIM (Lambert Instrument FLIM Attachment), whose principle is for instance described in Ref.~\cite{lakowicz_1990} The device was mounted on an inverted microscope (Olympus IX71) with a $10 \times/\mathrm{NA} = 0.30$ objective lens and dichroic mirror to separate excitation and emitted lights.
+Fluorescent lifetimes were measured using a frequency-domain FLIM (Lambert Instrument FLIM Attachment), whose principle is \corr{summarized in Supp.
+Inf. and more details can for instance be found in Ref.~\cite{lakowicz}}.
+The device was mounted on an inverted microscope (Olympus IX71) with a $10 \times/\mathrm{NA} = 0.30$ objective lens and dichroic mirror to separate excitation and emitted lights.
 Excitation light source was a light-emitting-diode of wavelength $\SI{520}{\nano\meter}$ modulated at a frequency of $\SI{40}{\mega\hertz}$.
 Emitted light was filtered by a long pass filter (Olympus, $530\times - \SI{560}{\nano\meter}$) and analyzed by a temperature-controlled CCD camera with a $504 \times \SI{512}{px^2}$, with acquisition over 12 different phases and adapted exposure time to obtain optimum signal without saturation.
 Samples consisted in droplets of the solution to be analyzed deposited on microscope glass slides, and reference was taken with similar droplets of Rhodamine 6G (CAS: 989-38-8), with tabulated lifetime of $\SI{4.08}{\nano\second}$.
 Lifetimes were retrieved using the commercial FLIM software and reported values are averaged over the whole field of view.
 Uncertainty analysis on such measurements are not straightforward, yet the resolution is of order of $\SI{0.1}{\nano\second}$.